Dang-Hoang-Tung/BigData-MerizoSearch/README.md

 # Execution Instructions

-- The commands listed should be run from the _project root directory_ (for terraform, changing directory is explicitly handled).
+- The commands should be run from the _project root directory_ (especially for Ansible, see below).
 - Please use `screen` or `tmux` to persist the session as the scripts can take a long time to execute.

 ## Infrastructure Provision